 Increased traffic during COVID-19 lockdowns

-According to NuData analysts, customers interact with an average three devices: a work computer, a home computer, and a mobile device.
+According to NuData analysts, customers interact with an average of three devices: a work computer, a home computer, and a mobile device.
 But they’ve noticed that during movement restrictions, there are significant behavioral changes taking place.
-Good users are logging in more often, creating new accounts and making an unusual number of money transfers.
+Good users are logging in more often, creating new accounts, and making an unusual number of money transfers.

 It is important to incorporate these variations into a machine learning model to maintain user verification accuracy.
 Static security tools that don’t look at user changes or lack machine learning capabilities can mistakenly flag behavioral deviations as fraud and block legitimate login or money transfer attempts.
 Organizations need tools that help them discern changing customer behavior to avoid false declines while mitigating fraudulent traffic.